palomaborro/palomaborro/README.md

 <br />
 <p>I'm a Spanish developer specialized in React.
 I've been part of projects that include clients such as Inditex or The Washington Post.
 You can consult my LinkedIn for more details.</p>
 <p>I am also passionate about music -and a drummer!-, comics and games and I'm always open to talk about anything</p>
-<p>You can check my latest project, <a href="https://find-me-a-comic.herokuapp.com/">Find Me A Comic</a>, a web app created using React and the Comic Vine API where you can share your favorite comic lists.</p>

 <p>
   <h3 align="center"> Languages and Tools</h3>